newsnowlabs/runcvm/README.md

 ## Features and limitations

-As a general rule, `docker run` and `docker exec` arguments will _not_ all have the expected (or even a supported) effect on the VM launched by DKVM.

-Here is a summary of DKVM's current main features and limitations:
+Here is a summary of DKVM's current main features and limitations.
+Please note, `docker run` and `docker exec` options not listed below are unsupported and their effect, if used, is unspecified.

 - `docker run`
-   - Mounts and I/O
+   - Mounts
       - [+] `--mount` (or `-v`) is supported for volume mounts, tmpfs mounts, and host file and directory bind-mounts
-      - [+] No mountpoints required for casual disk I/O
-      - [-] Volume or disk mountpoints required for running dockerd or heavy disk I/O
       - [-] Bind-mounting host sockets or devices, and `--device` is unsupported
    - Networking
       - [+] The default bridge network is supported